FRAUD RESOURCE CENTER

 There are low-tech variations, too.
 Scammers might call you posing as employees from a delivery service, saying they need a credit card number or other private data to reschedule a drop-off.
 Or they’ll leave a failed-delivery notice on your door with a number to call; if you do, the person on the other end will try to talk you into providing personal information to collect your purported package.

 Some package crooks resort to even simpler means.
 These “porch pirates” watch for delivery vans that leave legitimately purchased merchandise at consumers’ doorsteps, ideally when the targets aren’t home, then swoop in and make off with the goods.
-In a September 2019 survey of 2,000 consumers by market-research firm C+R, 36 percent said they'd had a package stolen from a doorstep or porch, and nearly half of that group said it had happened more than once.
+In a November 2021 survey of 2,000 consumers by market-research firm C+R, 23 percent said they'd had a package stolen from a doorstep or porch, and nearly a third of that group said it had happened more than once.

 - You get an email or other communication about a delivery of something you don’t remember ordering.